OwlcatOpenSource/WrathModificationTemplate/README.md

 5. Test your modification
     * Copy **Build/your-modification-name** folder to **_user-folder_/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/Modifications**
-    * Add your modification to **_user-folder_/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/OwlcatModificationManangerSettings.json**
+    * Add your modification to **_user-folder_/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/OwlcatModificationManagerSettings.json**
         ```json5
         {
             "EnabledModifications": ["your-modification-name"] // use name from the manifest(!), not folder name
         }
         ```
+    * Before patch 1.1.1 there was a typo in filename used to store settings: _OwlcatModificationMana**n**gerSettings.json_.
+This is now corrected, please use the correct filename (the game will still find file under the old name).
     * Run Pathfinder: Wrath of the Righteous

 5. Publish build results from **Build** folder